 - Apple Peanut Butter Granola Sandwiches

 - Pepperoni Pizza Sliders

 Cheerio Granola Bars

 - 3 cups Cheerios

 - 2 cups rolled oats (old fashioned or quick)

 - ½ cup oil of choice (if using coconut oil melt first)

 - 1 teaspoon vanilla

 - pinch of salt

-- It is best to store these in the refrigerator.
+- STORAGE: Store these granola bars in an airtight container in the refrigerator for up to 1 week.
+It is best to store these in the refrigerator.
 My original recipe called for corn syrup but after many comments asking for an alternative, I changed the recipe and replaced it with honey.
 I tried many methods but couldn’t create a bar that held its shape well at room temperature.
 So these hold their shape best when cold.